WhonixJosh/Programming-Assignment2/README.md

 ### 5. Runtime Comparision

 I suspect HayesSort has the same worst case efficiency in the worst case if every element of j i in the array of A the runtime is of O(n^2).
 This places it in the same worst runtime of bubble and selection sort.

+### 6. Conclusion

+The results from the test actually confirm the opposite of my hypothesis.
+Hayes Sort was considerably faster than bunble/selection sort.
+Despite the same worst-case complexities Hayes Sort outperormed them each time.